As coronavirus crisis deepens, Congressional rescue deal teeters

 WASHINGTON (AP) — Top-level negotiations between Congress and the White House teetered Sunday on a ballooning nearly $1.4 trillion economic rescue package, as President Donald Trump called for a deal to steady a nation shuttered by the coronavirus pandemic.
-Treasury Secretary Mnuchin indicated an agreement was within reach, but congressional Democratic leaders raised concerns ahead of a meeting at the Capitol.
+Treasury Secretary Mnuchin indicated an agreement was within reach, but congressional Democratic leaders raised concerns after a meeting at the Capitol.

 The U.S. Capitol is seen from the Russell Senate Office Building on Capitol Hill in Washington, Thursday, March 12, 2020.
 (AP Photo/Patrick Semansky)

-With a population on edge, societal norms rewritten and financial markets teetering, all sides were hoping for an agreement that would provide some relief against the pandemic's twin health and economic crises, now believed likely to stretch for several months.
+With a population on edge, societal norms rewritten and financial markets shellshocked, all sides were hoping for an agreement that would provide some relief against the pandemic's twin health and economic crises, now believed likely to stretch for several months.

-In the hours before the closed-door talks were to convene in an otherwise empty Capitol, President Donald Trump's lead negotiator said the plan was meant to prop up the nation's weakened economy for the next 10 to 12 weeks.
+The Democratic leaders exiting the hour-long session at the otherwise empty Capitol said there was no deal yet.

+“We’re continuing to talk,” said Senate Minority Leader Chuck Schumer, while House Speaker Nancy Pelosi said Democrats would be putting forward their own draft bill.

+That was a break from the optimism voiced by Mnuchin just hours earlier.

 “I think we have a fundamental understanding and we look forward to wrapping it up today.
-It will get done," Treasury Secretary Steven Mnuchin said on “Fox News Sunday."
+It will get done," he said on “Fox News Sunday, saying the plan was meant to prop up the nation's weakened economy for the next 10 to 12 weeks.

 “I think the president has every expectation that this is going to look a lot better four or eight weeks from now,” Mnuchin said.
 “If for any reason, 10 weeks from now with this virus we haven’t won this, we’ll go back to Congress again.”

-But the Democrats cautioned that things weren't set.
-House Speaker Nancy Pelosi, when entering the meeting, declared “From my standpoint, we’re apart."

-Yet while the congressional leaders believed help would soon be on the way, alarms were being sounded from coast to coast about the wave of coronavirus cases about to crash onto the nation's health system.
+Yet while the congressional leaders worked to send help, alarms were being sounded from coast to coast about the wave of coronavirus cases about to crash onto the nation's health system.
 New York City Mayor Bill de Blasio had dire, urgent news from the pandemic’s U.S. epicenter: It’s bad and only getting worse.

 “April and May are going to be a lot worse,” de Blasio said on NBC’s “Meet the Press,” begging for Washington to help procure ventilators and other medical supplies.
 De Blasio accused the president of “not lifting a finger” to help his hometown.